 - Mary Scagliarini, RN – Director of Adult Family Living

-- Lynne Schmidt – Director of Hourly Services and Marketing
+- Lynne Schmidt – Director of Hourly Services & Marketing

 - Tom Daly – Director Live-in Department